cdisselkoen/llvm-ir/README.md

 working in pure Rust, that's exactly what `llvm-ir` can provide today.

 ## Getting started
+You're looking at the `0.6.x` branch of `llvm-ir`.
+This branch is now deprecated -- see the deprecation notice at the top of this README.
-This crate is on [crates.io](https://crates.io/crates/llvm-ir), so you can simply add it as a dependency in your `Cargo.toml`:
+Nonetheless, the `0.6.x` releases are of course still on [crates.io](https://crates.io/crates/llvm-ir), so you can simply add the appropriate version as a dependency in your `Cargo.toml`:
 ```toml
 [dependencies]
 llvm-ir = "0.6.1"